MN-MTB/PyForks/docs/index.rst

 ==================

-This library exists thanks to the Trailforks REST API and the Trailforks team.
+The PyForks library has been built to provide a simple and easy to use interface to the Trailforks API.
+The library is designed to be simple to use and easy to understand, with a focus on providing a simple interface to the Trailforks API.

+- `Website Built with PyForks <https://app.mn-mtb.com>`_

 .. toctree::
    :maxdepth: 2